Em-Ant/vote-app/README.md

 #### Features

 * Custom Logo
-* Paginated Polls explorer
+* Paginated polls explorer
+* Pages sorting by date/popularity
 * Facebook, Twitter, Google+ share buttons
-* URL friendly readable permalink, with unique short id
+* URL friendly human-readable permalink, with unique short id
 * Animated Charts

 #### Note

 I arbitrarily decided to fulfill the requests from **Bonus User Story #1** only partially.

 I tried to model this app to be simple, but as close as possible to a *Real World* project.
 In my opinion, a serious polling service should allow voting to authenticated users only, and only a single time.
 So I decided to force the unauthenticated users to login/subscribe to vote, and tracked them.